pablotrinidad/courses-fciencias/crawler/README.md

  Read more [here](Makefile).

+ A gRPC web client like [gRPCox](https://github.com/gusaul/grpcox) can be used to call the service.

  ## Modules structure

  * `proto` contains the gRPC service definition using [**Protocol Buffers**](https://developers.google.com/protocol-buffers), and the corresponding generated files.